eislerMeinName/robust_drone_pathfollowing/README.md

 ```
   -h, --help           show this help message and exit
-  --algo               The Algorithm that trains the agent(PPO(default), DDPG)
-  --obs                The chosen ObservationType (default: KIN)
-  --act                The chosen ActionType (default: RPM)
-  --folder             Output folder (default: results)
+  --cpu                Amount of parallel training environments
+  --drone              The drone model
+  --steps              The amount of training steps
-  --mode               The mode of the training environment(default: 0)
+  --mode               The mode of the environment
-  --episodes           The number of evaluation steps(default: 100)
-  --env                Name of the environment(default:WindSingleAgent-aviary-v0)
-  --load_file          The experiment folder where the loaded model can be found
+  --load               Load an existing model with the specified name
-  --total_force        The max force in the simulated Wind field(default: 0)
+  --total_force        The max force of the simulated wind field
-  --upper_bound        The upper bound of the area where the goal is simulated(default: 1)
+  --radius             The radius of the goal ball
-  --debug_env          Parameter to the Environment that enables most of the Debug messages(default: False)
-  --gui                Enables/ Disables the gui replay(default: True)
-  --gui_time GUI_TIME  The simulation length(default: 10)
+  --debug_env          Enables debug messages
+  --episode_len        The length of the episode [s]
+  --act                The action type of the environment
+  --name               The name of the model after training
+  --curriculum         Enables Linear Curriculum Learning
+  --delta              The delta parameter for curriculum learning
+  --algo               The algorithm that should be used for training

 ```

 > ## References
-> will be added later...
+> - Jacopo Panerati, Hehui Zhengm SiQi Zhou, James Xu, Amanda Prorok and Angela P. Schoellig: [Learning to Fly](https://arxiv.org/abs/2103.02142)
+> - Pascal Klink, Hany Abdulsamad, Boris Belousov, Carlo D’Eramo, Jan Peters, Joni Pajarinen: [A Probabilistic Interpretation of Self-Paced Learning with
+Applications to Reinforcement Learning](https://dl.acm.org/doi/abs/10.5555/3546258.3546440)